maticzav/swift-graphql/README.md

 - First, I would like to thank Dillon Kearns, the author of [elm-graphql](http://github.com/dillonkearns/elm-graphql), who inspired me to write the library, and helped me understand the core principles behind his Elm version.
 - Second, I would like to thank Peter Albert for giving me a chance to build this library, having faith that it's possible, and all the conversations that helped me push through the difficult parts of it.
+- Lastly, I'd like to thank every contributor to the project.
+SwiftGraphQL is better because of you.
+Thank you!

 Thank you! 🙌